jacktenor/Beeralator/README.md

 Calculate your evening beer requirements...

 This repo is for personal use.
 Your welcome to checkout the Beeralator but it is a work in progress
 by a complete begginer, and may contain bugs.
+The following executables can be found in "Realeses"

 You should be able to build Beeralator.apk by using the command...
 git clone https://github.com/jacktenor/Beeralator